ARTBankManager/ARTBank/README.md

 It is a collaborative project of the University of Texas at San Antonio and Rochester Institute of Technology.
 We welcome contributions from the public to enhance this dataset.

 Current team members:
-Xiaoyi Yang, Rochester Institute of Technology
+- Xiaoyi Yang and Xueling Zhang, Rochester Institute of Technology
-Tahmid Rafi, The University of Texas at San Antonio
+- Tahmid Rafi and Xiaoyin Wang, The University of Texas at San Antonio